 Ledina Gocaj

-Ledina Gocaj is counsel in the Corporate Department at Wachtell, Lipton, Rosen & Katz.
-She advises banks, fintechs, and other financial institutions on a broad range of transactional, regulatory, and supervisory matters, including large-scale enforcement actions, remediation, and internal investigations.
+Ledina Gocaj is Counsel in the Corporate Department of Wachtell, Lipton, Rosen & Katz.
+Ledina advises banks, fintechs and other financial institutions on a broad range of transactional, regulatory and supervisory matters, including domestic and cross-border mergers, acquisitions and dispositions, purchase and assumption transactions of failed banks, chartering of new banks, enforcement actions and appeals of supervisory determinations before the bank regulatory agencies.

 Previously, Ledina served as Senior Policy Advisor in the Office of the Chairman of the Federal Deposit Insurance Corporation, where she advised the Chairman and Deputy to the Chairman for Policy on a broad range of regulatory guidance, rulemakings, publications, economic research and other agency matters.
 Earlier in her career, she worked in the investment banking arm of a global systemically important bank.